 Still, I want to put image or video in my B2B email

-If you feel strongly about the phrase ‘a picture says a thousand words’, and won’t resign from the idea, you still can put an image or a video inside of your cold email.
-But you need to prepare yourself for a lot of testing and some HTML knowledge.
+If you feel strongly about the phrase ‘a picture says a thousand words’, and can’t stop thinking about videos in your email, go ahead.
+We’re not saying you can’t or shouldn’t.
+However, you will need to prepare yourself for a lot of testing and some HTML knowledge.

 Here’s a step-by-step video explaing how to add an image in your email.

 A video or an image should be an added touch to your email; not a core of your message.
 Prospects should understand the purpose of your email and the value you give without seeing the visuals.
 So write a convincing copy and treat an image/video as an emphasis on what you’re trying to communicate.
+You shouldn’t need a Youtube video to explain what words alone should do.

 Test your email copy

-It’s better to set up a free account at as many email hosts you can, send your email copy and see whether the image/video looks all right.
+It’s better to set up a free account at as many email hosts as you can, send your email copy and see whether the image/video looks all right.
 You can also read our help article about different ways of adding an image into Woodpecker >>

 Fortunately, I found a tool that lets you test your email, PutsMail.
-It’s designed for marketing emails but why not to check your cold email with it?
+It’s designed for marketing emails but why not check your cold email with it?

 Just paste the HTML code of your message and send it to your test accounts.